pablosr11/mentes-voice-journal/readme.md

 ## issues

 ## next step
 - publish to android store
-  - check expo build to do it as manually seems tedius/complex for the experiment.
+  - check expo eas build to do it as manually seems tedius/complex for the experiment.
-  - currently failing for firebase config. should we commit?
+  - currently failing for firebase config. should we commit? if so - what protections on the DB to avoide abuse missue etc?

 ## todo